Maryland State Subsidy Profile

 In addition, the Maryland Education and Training Voucher (ETV) Program offers funds to foster youth and former foster youth to enable them to attend colleges, universities, and vocational training institutions.
 Students may receive up to $5,000 a year for four years as they pursue higher education.
 The funds may be used for tuition, books, or qualified living expenses.
 These funds are available on a first-come, first-served basis

 In certain circumstances, Maryland offers assistance through the state adoption assistance program to an adoptee whose adoptive parent dies.
-The adoption assistance is available until the child’s 18th birthday provided an adult assessed as a responsible caregiver agrees to assume legal custody for the child, and signs an adoption assistance agreement.
+The adoption assistance is available until the child’s 18th birthday, or until the child’s 21st birthday, provided the child continues to meet certain criteria.
+In order for the adoption assistance to continue, an adult assessed as a responsible caregiver agrees to assume legal custody for the child, and signs an adoption assistance agreement.
 The caregiver is encouraged to adopt but does not have to do so.